Halo-Lab/non-functional-requirements/SEO/SEO.md

 For more details on optimizing your application's performance, refer to the performance chapter.

-## Site and page meta data, Open Graph protocole
+## Site and page meta data, Open Graph protocol

 These elements enhance the visibility of your project on search engines.
 Prior to that, they significantly impact user experience during site navigation.